EdBarrancos/Julia-Object-System-PAVA/README.md

   - We do not need to worry about it too much.
 But, currently, we are throwing a "Not a function" error, which is fine
 - [x] Do Generic Functions and MultiMethods have super classes?
 Top?
   - No need.
 At best Object
+- [x] How to deal with methods with the same signature
+  - Redefine them

 ### Current State